rtyler/brokenco.de/_posts/2019-06-23-aids-lifecycle-2019.md

 Harley, his friend Jens, and myself rode off from lunch into Los Angeles for the last 15 miles of ALC 2019.
-Taking our time, running down the clock until 3pm, we still showed up in the designated meeting area with a couple hours to spare.
+Taking our time, running down the clock until 3pm.

+We still showed up in the designated meeting area with a couple hours to spare.

 Harley grabbed drinks from the store, Jens smoked a cigarette.

-While we waited for more of our team to trickle in, other teams also stood around waiting for their peers to arrive, all of us shouting and clapping at the cyclists passing us by.
+While we waited for more of our team to trickle in, other waiting teams lingered, all of us shouting and clapping at the cyclists passing us by.
 At one point a cyclist locked wheels with somebody in front of him and went over his handlebars.
 He stood up, shaken but fine.

 I made mental notes to ride as carefully as possible to the finish line, since I didn't want to eat pavement in the 544th mile.

-Once the whole crew was assembled we disembarked for the exciting last mile of our entire journey.
+Once the whole team was assembled we disembarked for the exciting last mile to complete our entire seven day journey.

-It turned out to be one of the most boring of miles, slowly meandering through a neighborhood before ending at the finish line.
-The finish line itself was exciting, throngs of people, an announcer, noise, the whole atmosphere was electric.
-I was however too focused on the speed bumps, other cyclists, and not crashing, to really take it all in.
+It turned out to be one of the most _boring_ of miles.
+Slowly meandering through a neighborhood before ending at the finish line.
+In contrast, the finish line itself filled with throngs of people, an announcer, noise; the whole atmosphere was electric.
+I was however too focused on the speed bumps, other cyclists, and not crashing to really take it all in.

 On the _other_ side of the finish line, we all crammed into a big bullpen to either park our bikes, or line up for bike shipping.
 I dropped my rental bike